meschle/meschle.github.io/CaliforniaWildfiresProject.md

 In order to verify this hypothesize, more information would need to be gathered pertaining specifically to the amount of financial resources given to response efforts.
 This could be a point for further analysis.

 Following, deeper analysis was focused on the county level to see if these general trends also appeared within the counties.
-The next SQL query was preformed to see which counties had the most fires overall.
+The next SQL query was preformed to see which counties had the most fires overall compared to acreage burned.

-3. Counties with the Most Fires over 2013-2019
+3. Counties with the Most Fires over 2013-2019 Compared to Their Acreage Burned
 ```SQL
 SELECT
   Counties as Counties,